hovi-id/vAI-droid-app/README.md

 It serves as a demonstration for a Verifiable AI Call Agent.
 In this demo, when an AI sales agent calls you, the app verifies the agent's identity using verifiable credentials and DID-linked resources, ensuring trust and authenticity in the interaction.

+Additionally, the verified AI agent uses organziation wallet to interacts with users over the call and verifies their identity in real-time by interacting with their digital wallet.
+This runtime verification uses verifiable credentials, further enhancing the security and reliability of the interaction.

 This repository contains the frontend implementation for the [cheqd verfiable AI hackathon](https://dorahacks.io/hackathon/cheqd-verifiable-ai/) project.

 ## Try it